arturomoncadatorres/arturomoncadatorres.github.io/_posts/2019-09-01-creating-a-shareable-bokeh-dashboard-with-binder.md

 This file will contain the code of your Bokeh app.
 * Furthermore, here you can have additional files, different directories where your data are located, where your outputs are saved, etc.

-The files in the `binder` directory are needed to deploy your app in Binder.
+The files in the `.binder` directory are needed to deploy your app in Binder.

 * `bokehserverextension.py`
 This file should have the following content: